 Exercise a high degree of caution in Nepal.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources about emerging security risks.

-- Demonstrations and protests occur in Nepal.
-Avoid protests and large public gatherings as they can turn violent.
+- On 30 November 2019, several by-elections will take place throughout Nepal.
+Avoid protests and large public gatherings before, during and after the elections as they can turn violent.
 Follow the instructions of local authorities.
 See

 Safety and security.

 - Small scale improvised explosive device (IED) attacks occur throughout Nepal, including Kathmandu, and have caused deaths and serious injuries.
 See Safety and security.

 - Earthquakes and tremors are common in Nepal.
 Major earthquakes can result in deaths, widespread damage and severe disruptions to essential services.
 Familiarise yourself with earthquake safety procedures.
 See

 - Trekking can be dangerous.
 Condensed treks can cause serious health problems.
 Use reputable trekking companies with professional guides.
 Research the time required to safely carry out your trek.
 Don't trek alone.
 If you become ill while trekking you may need to be evacuated by helicopter.
 Ensure your travel insurance will cover this cost.
 See

 - Malaria, dengue and other mosquito-borne outbreaks occur from time to time.
 Take extra care to avoid mosquito bites.
 See Health.

 - Landslides happen throughout the year, particularly during the monsoon season (June to September).
 Major roads and trekking areas can be affected.
 See

 - If you plan to volunteer, read our volunteering overseas page to make sure your experience is safe, ethical and worthwhile, especially if you will be working with children.